romavis/metra-m1t380-doc/mhb8748/hardware.md

 The other 28 *Q[n]* outputs either keep their previous state (in write mode) or are set to 0 (in demux mode).

+When MHB8748 is in reset and before firmware begins execution, R and WD pins are pulled high, so MREG is reset and all its outputs are zero.
+Since many of those signals are active-low, driving all of them low indiscriminately turns on most of relays, which may damage the multimeter if high-voltage or high-current source is connected to input terminals.
+This was circumvented by making S[12] *(+5V RELAY EN)* an active-high signal, which disables drivers of *"critical"* relays when driven low during MREG reset.